(Scroll down for video)

 New flavors include Mixed Berry, Peach Mango, Strawberry Kiwi, and Soaring Strawberry.

-No vinegar is needed, Kool-Aid will bond to animal fibers by itself.
+No vinegar is needed, this drink mix will bond to animal fibers by itself.

 Use the unsweetened soft drink mix, not pre-sweetened mixes.